PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/_posts/2018-02-27-New-PSFSupportPackage.md

 # Integration and supplement

-PSFramework tries to support modules that contain their own debugging systems, by detecting their presence and if so will include their debugging data.
+PSFramework tries to support modules that contain their own debugging systems, by detecting their presence and if detected will include their debugging data.

 ## dbatools